 You’ve sent an RFP.
 What happens next?

 This will be followed by several calls devoted to clarifying requirements and providing you with rough and detailed estimates.
 If you decide to work with us, you’ll then sign a service agreement.
-A customer success manager will support you all the way from signing the agreement till the end of the project and its handover.
+A customer success manager will support you and answer your questions all the way from signing the agreement till the end of the project and its handover.

 Keep in mind that a software solution provider will mainly focus on the problem your product is intended to solve rather than on the product’s features.
 The features will depend on how the problem is going to be solved.

-No matter how basic or comprehensive your request is, a competent software development provider will be able to collect all the information needed to provide an effective solution.
-Still, you can save time by writing a clear request for proposal.
+No matter how basic or comprehensive your request is, a competent software development provider will ask questions and collect all the information needed to provide an effective solution.
+Still, you can save time by writing effective request letters.